renanlido/serverless-routes-generator/README.md

 - `npm run validate` - Run the type-check and check:fix scripts.
 - `npm run check:exports` - Check the exports.
 - `npm run local-release` - Build the package, version it, and publish it locally.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request on GitHub.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE.md](<https://github.com/renanlido/serverless-routes-generator/blob/main/LICENSE.md>) file for details.

+## Acknowledgements

+This project was inspired by the need to streamline route management in Serverless applications.
+Special thanks to the open-source community for their valuable contributions.